itsmingjie/howdie/README.md

 # Dev private channel for you to receive notifications about service availability
 LOG_CHANNEL_ID = G••••••••

+# In order to prevent the message being sent before the user joins, the number of milliseconds Howdie should wait before sending the greeting
+DEFER_TIMEOUT = 2000
 ```

 ### Setting up Howdie